-commands options arguments '''

-For example, when we did is command before, that is an example of a command without any arguments.
-We can do

 '''

+commands arguments

+or

+commands options arguments

+'''

+For example when we did is commands before, that is an example of a command without any arguments.
+We can do there are a lot of options that could be used with Is (-a -s -I -f) do man Is to check all the options.

 Is file lists the named file if it exists or

 Is directory lists the contents of the directory if exists

-'''